 The same thing is said, by the way, about the fabulous Met soprano, Joan Sutherland, dubbed la Stupenda, who was supposed to owe her great career to her husband, Australian conductor and pianist Richard Bonynge.

-These two highly educated civil economists, my friend Sven and the other civil economist, Martin, had both become alcoholics and they could no more hold a position in a big company.
+These two highly educated civil economists, my friend Sven and the other civil economist, called by his last name, Glaumann, by everybody, had both become alcoholics and they could no more hold a position in big business.
 So there they were, out of place in a vocational school where they taught business subjects to the best students we had, the ones who had opted for a low-level career in business.
-There were nevertheless several quite bright students there and I taught them English and Swedish.
+There were after all several quite bright students there and I taught them English and Swedish.

-After my first year, a commercial junior college (Gymnasium) was added to the school under the same principal, but with Sven as the pedagogic director of the new school.
+After my first year at the vocational school, a commercial junior college (Gymnasium) was added to the school under the same principal, but with Sven as the pedagogic director of the new school.
 In terms of teaching, things became far more interesting for me, since I would now be teaching commercial English and also French.
+Sven taught English and the business subjects.
 After two years in this junior college, students graduated with a commercial baccalauréat and with about as much pomp and circumstance as at the graduations from an ordinary Gymnasium.

 I finished my term of student teaching with a good grade and was hired for the following term to teach English, Swedish and – German (!).
 I first told the principal’s secretary who handled the hiring, that I couldn’t teach German.
-She said ‘How many years of German did you have in high school?’
+She said “How many years of German did you have in high school?”
 I said ‘Seven’.
-So she decided without batting an eye lid: ‘Of course you can teach it.’
-It was the second term of a beginners’ class.
+So she decided without batting an eye lid: “Of course you can teach it.” t was the second term of a beginners’ class.

-Well, I had to prepare every lesson very carefully so I wouldn’t make any mistakes on the gender of nouns, and similar treacherous things, but it worked pretty well I think.
-Even in those days in Sweden you were supposed to speak the foreign language in class, as much as possible, and I believe I managed it not too badly, even though my own German teachers were hopelessly behind and never spoke a word of German in class.
+Well, I had to prepare every lesson very carefully so I would not make any mistakes about the gender of nouns, and similar treacherous things, but it worked pretty well I think.
+Even in those days in Sweden you were supposed to speak the foreign language in class, as much as possible, and I believe I managed it not too badly, even though my own German teachers had been hopelessly old-fashioned and never spoke a word of German in class.
 I had had some German speaking practice after finishing high school, fortunately.

-At this time Arne’s brother Birger’s family were back from five years in Greenwich, Connecticut and that turned out to be a major turn in my life.
-(See ‘After Stockholm’)
+At this time Arne’s brother Birger’s family were back from five years in Greenwich, Connecticut and that turned out to be a major change in my life.
+(See Chapter 13 – My wonderful new family)